 I’ve been looking for a good value for years without much luck.
 One fairly obscure little exercise physiology book of mine threw out a value and this seems to scan with real world experience and I’ll be using that below.
 Before I get to that.

-And this has led to some truly stupid ideas.
+This has led to some truly stupid ideas.
 The first is that, if a pound of muscle only provides 600 calories to the body when broken down you only need 600 calories extra to synthesize that same pound.
 This is then mathed out to a supposed surplus and it ends up being trivial.
 One pound of muscle per month would be 600 calories over maintenance, over 30 days and that’s 20 calories per day.
 Sorry no.

 Tangent: Similarly, the fact that a pound of muscle only contains about 125 grams of protein has been used to draw some very stupid conclusions.
-One of which being that you only need that excess of protein to build that same pound of muscle.
+One of which being that you only need that much excess of protein to build that same pound of muscle.
 By the same logic, if you can build one pound of muscle per month, you only need 125 grams of protein per month extra which is 4 grams of protein above the DRI.

 A Note to the Nitpickers

 While I’m not going to detail it, let’s all be adults here and assume some basic stuff.
 The first is that the person is involved in proper resistance training.
-I mean, dadoi.
 This isn’t just a case of “Overeat and gain muscle” although some proportion of weight gain usually is in the form of lean body mass even without training.
 Let’s also assume that the diet has sufficient protein in it.

 Back to Calories for Muscle Gain